Bin-Huang/NodeSpider/README.md

 # Features
 - Simple and flexible
 - Funny **jQ** selector you must like it
-- automatically decode body into **UTF8**(as an option), never worry about encoding anymore
+- Automatically decode body into **UTF8**(as an option), never worry about encoding anymore
-- save extracted data by pipe, just enjoy
+- Save extracted data by pipe, just enjoy
-- easy to check and filter existed urls in queue.
+- Easy to check and filter existed urls
-- retry task easily and reliably
+- Retry task easily and reliably
-- rate limit & concurrent limit
+- Rate limit & concurrent limit
-- support async function and promise
+- Support async function and promise

 ```javascript
 const { Spider } = require("nodespider");